EpocDotFr/server-patrol/README.md

 More informations on the three above can be found [here](http://flask.pocoo.org/docs/0.12/config/#builtin-configuration-values).

   - `USERS` The credentials required to access the app.
-You can specify multiple ones. **It is highly recommended to serve Web Todo.txt through HTTPS** because it uses [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)
+You can specify multiple ones. **It is highly recommended to serve Server Patrol through HTTPS** because it uses [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)
   - `SERVER_NAME` The IP or hostname where Server Patrol will be available

 SMTP related parameters: